annotation/text-fabric/tf/docs/about/annotate.md

 ### Good practice

-All NER input data (config file and Excel sheets) should reside in the repository.
+All NER input data (configuration file and Excel sheets) should reside in the repository.
 The corresponding TF app should specify in its `app/config.yaml`, under `provenanceSpecs`: